Would you like to be an advocate for families and help transform mental health and learning disability services for children & young people?

 - Work with the Programme Director to hold the system to account to deliver for families and parents.

-This position sits within the Wessex and Dorset Child and Adolescent Mental Health Services (CAMHS) Tier 4 Provider Collaborative.
+This position sits within the Kent, Sussex and Surrey CAMHS T4 Provider Collaborative and the Hampshire, IOW and Dorset CAMHS T4 Provider Collaborative.
 NHS-led Provider Collaboratives are coalitions of local NHS trusts, independent health care providers and third sector organisations working together across a specific geographical area to improve the way specialised inpatient mental health, learning disability and autism services for people with complex needs are delivered in England.

 Job description Job responsibilities

-Please see the job description attached to this advert.
-Contact details are also available for further questions regarding this vacancy.
+Please see the job description and person specification attached to the advert.

 - Has significant experience of working at a similar level in a specialist area of health and/or social care and/or education to support parents, carers or family members;